Truly Lorentzian quantum cosmology: Case study: bouncing cosmology

 \subsection{Breakdown of saddle point approximation}

 In previous works of quantum cosmology, it is common to apply saddle point approximation to the path integrals.
 Here in the $k=-1$ example the saddle point failed at capturing the quantum expectation values of the truly Lorentzian path integral.
-This shows that the technique of saddle point semiclassical approximation does not enjoy universal validity for Lorentzian quantum cosmology, and must be used with caution.
+This shows that the technique of saddle point semiclassical approximation does not enjoy universal validity for Lorentzian quantum cosmology, and must be used with caution.\footnote{When naive saddle point approximation on unrestricted domain does break down, it may be interesting to develop new saddle point approximation method on bounded domains along the line of, e.g., \cite{Delabaere2002GlobalBoundaries}.}